AkBKukU/docker-scripts/nextcloud/README.md

     docker exec --user www-data -it nextcloud-aio-nextcloud php occ preview:generate-all

+If you run into an issue about running ot of memory you need to [raise the php](https://github.com/nextcloud/docker/issues/1014#issuecomment-595887548) memory_limit value in the nextcloud container and restart it:

+    echo "upload_max_filesize=512M
+    post_max_size=550M
+    memory_limit=1G" >> /usr/local/etc/php/conf.d/zzz-custom.ini

 Afterwards add the following to the crontab for the docker user with your desired run interval: